 ROB – We’ve got a fan family of people we’ve really connected with.
 They love the band, and we love them.
 It’s like having those moments where you go, holy shit, what I’m doing actually matters to these people.
 It’s mind-blowing.
 We never take it for granted.

-Which prompts the question, what’s the worst thing about being in a band?
+What’s the worst thing about being in a band?

 TOM – Back pain.
 Long days.
 Tiring days.
 But the bottom line is, if there were more negatives than positives, I don’t think any of us would still be doing it.
-We’ve always said, if we’re not having fun, that’s when we’ll call it a day.
+We’ve always said, if we’re not having fun that’s when we’ll call it a day.

 ROB – We're in a different space than a band in their 20s.
 They can do whatever they want, whenever they want.
 We've got commitments.